What is a Sommelier?

 What type of programs does the Society of Wine Educators (SWE) offer?

 Certified Specialist of Wine (CSW).
-Here the focus is entirely on the theory component.
-Students are taught and tested on viniculture, chemistry, regions, pairings, laws, and wine in the hospitality industry.
+Here, the focus is entirely on the theory component.
+Students are taught and tested on viniculture, chemistry, regions, pairings, laws, and wine.

 Certified Wine Educator (CWE).
 This certification takes it a step further and introduces blind tastings.
 This certification also tests your ability to conduct a class and hold the class’s attention while conveying your wine knowledge accurately.